LukasMosser/MontePetro/README.rst

 This will install MontePetro from the Python Package Index.

-Basic Use of the MontePetro package
+Basic use of the MontePetro package
 ==================================
 MontePetro allows to create single and multi-region monte carlo estimates of parameter distributions.
 The basic container for all regions is provided by the model class.

 .. code-block:: python

     from montepetro.models import Model
     seed = 300
     model = Model("A simple Model", seed)